HASE-Group/hase_iii_models/mu5/README.md

 #### STS MOD lit Z 5 <br> STS XMOD lit Z 3

-The **MOD** and **XMOD** orders operate on D and XD respectively by adding the operand value to the Origin and subtracting the operand value from the Bound/Length.
+The <tt>MOD</tt> and <tt>XMOD</tt> orders operate on D and XD respectively by adding the operand value to the Origin and subtracting the operand value from the Bound/Length.

 #### STS D_ST V64 NB 2 <br>STS XD_ST V64 NB 3

-These **D_ST** and **XD_ST** orders write the current values in D and XD respectively to 64-bit virtual address locations 6 and 7 in Name Store lines 0 and 1 respectively.
+These <tt>D_ST</tt> and <tt>XD_ST</tt> orders write the current values in D and XD respectively to 64-bit virtual address locations 6 and 7 in Name Store lines 0 and 1 respectively.
 The contents of D/XD are sent to OBS via the Bypass Register, then to Dop and from there to the Central Highway and onwards to PROP.
 PROP is held up at the Name Store Read stage until the value has returned and been written into the Name Store.

 #### STS D_SLD V64 NB 1

-The **D SLD** order is split into two phases at the PROP Decode stage, similarly to a **B SLD** or **ACC SLD** order.
-The first phase proceeds as for the **D ST** order, *i.e.* it is held up at the Name Store Read stage until the value in D has been returned to PROP and written into the Name Store.
+The <tt>D SLD</tt> order is split into two phases at the PROP Decode stage, similarly to a <tt>B SLD</tt> or <tt>ACC SLD</tt> order.
+The first phase proceeds as for the <tt>D ST</tt> order, *i.e.* it is held up at the Name Store Read stage until the value in D has been returned to PROP and written into the Name Store.
 The second phase loads D with the descriptor previously loaded into XD.

 #### ACC STOP lit Z 0

 The STOP instruction is a feature of the HASE simulation model, not MU5 itself.
 It stops the simulation once it has reached the Accumulator Unit and sent a reply back to PROP; at this point all other instructions in the pipeline have been completed.
 As it passes through the processor, STOP causes the contents of those Name Store words and OBS buffers that have been updated to be written back to Local Store.

-### Scalar Product Program
+### Scalar Product Program (Program 1)

-The scalar (or *dot*) product program contained in Version 2 of the HASE MU5 simulation model forms the sum of the products of corresponding pairs of elements of two 10-element vectors **X** and **Y** as shown in Figure 5.
+The scalar (or *dot*) product program (Program 1) forms the sum of the products of corresponding pairs of elements of two 10-element vectors **X** and **Y** as shown in Figure 5.

 ![Scalar Product diagram](images/scal_prod.gif)

 **Figure 5.
 Scalar Product example**

 Table 3 lists the program instructions, showing their virtual addresses (CO values) and their actions.
 The explanation below the table of what happens in the model as the program is executed assumes familiarity with the explanations given above of the actions of the instructions in the Name Store demonstration program.